nextgraph-org/nextgraph-rs/app/nextgraph/README.md

 The native apps are using the Tauri framework with an embedded WebView to render the Svelte app.

+> The NextGraph app is undergoing a heavy refactor.
+This folder is almost empty at the moment.
+In order to compile the previous version of the app, go to the [refactor-wallet branch](https://git.nextgraph.org/NextGraph/nextgraph-rs/src/branch/refactor-wallet/ng-app).
+When the new refactor with Svelte 5, Daisy UI, and Ark UI will be ready, you will find it here.

 ## Install

 ```